|

 (these damns were built in 1910),

-and the remains of an older wooden dam with a limestone foundation.
+and the remains of an older wooden dam (now gone - Spring 2021)

 A concrete